publiccodenet/about/activities/finance-management/bookkeeping.md

 ## Payments

 All payments are managed by the Operation Coordinator.
-The Operations Coordinator makes sure there is always an underlying document or receipt (Boekstuk) for each transaction.
-Having a papertrail is essential.
+The Operations Coordinator makes sure there is always an underlying document or receipt (boekstuk) for each transaction.
+Having a paper trail is essential.

 ## Invoices – payable